 Fried Ice Cream is creamy ice cream balls rolled in a buttery cinnamon cornflake topping.
 All the fun of fried ice cream without the mess from deep-frying!

 If you’ve tried Fried Ice Cream before it was probably at a carnival or from a food truck, but you can easily make this Frozen Treat yourself.
-Make it quickly with store-bought ice cream, or have fun making the whole thing from scratch with this Vanilla Ice Cream Recipe.
+Make it quickly with store-bought ice cream, or have fun making the whole thing from scratch with this Vanilla Ice Cream Recipe, the flavorful Cinnamon Ice Cream, or the incredible Oreo Coffee Ice Cream Pie!

 Fried Ice Cream is the perfect combination of creamy ice cream and crispy cinnamon coating.
-The classic ice cream treat is usually at amusement parks and fairs, but there’s no reason you can’t enjoy it in your own home.
-Simple ingredients of ice cream and crunchy corn flakes come together easily, and the only time-consuming part is freezing the ice cream balls.
+The classic ice cream treat is one of the most popular and favorite desserts usually found at amusement parks, fairs, and Mexican restaurants, but there’s no reason you can’t enjoy it in your own home.
+Simple ingredients of scoops of ice cream and crunchy cornflakes come together easily, and the only time-consuming part is freezing the ice cream balls.

 This recipe makes 6 servings, so it’s perfect for the whole family.
 You can also increase the recipe with another scoop of ice cream for every extra person you want to serve.
 Just add an extra ⅓ cup of corn flakes and increase the other coating ingredients by a third.
 After they’re coated, top off each scoop with Whipped Cream and a cherry for the perfect dessert that everyone is sure to love.